United Kingdom

 Last reviewed - 08 July 2024

-The Chancellor of the Exchequer delivered his Budget on 6 March 2024, announcing the following:
+The Chancellor of the Exchequer delivered her Budget on 30 October 2024, announcing the following:

 Changes proposed to the current tax regime for non-UK domiciled individuals

-In the Spring Budget 2024, the Chancellor announced his proposal for the current tax regime for non-UK domiciled individuals to be abolished from 6 April 2025 and a new residence-based regime to be introduced in its place.
+In the Autumn Budget 2024, the Chancellor announced her proposal for the current tax regime for non-UK domiciled individuals to be abolished from 6 April 2025 and a new residence-based regime to be introduced in its place.
 Proposals for transitional measures designed to smooth the impact of the changes were also announced.

-Key proposed changes with effect from 6 April 2025
+Key announced changes with effect from 6 April 2025

 • Trust protections will be removed and income and gains within a trust will be taxed on the UK resident settlor (if settlor interested).